Jagdishuikey/Jagdishuikey/README.md

 * 🌍  I'm based in Pune,Maharashtra
 * ✉️  You can contact me at [juikey697@gmail.com](mailto:juikey697@gmail.com)
-* 🚀  I'm currently working on [Chat-App](http://chat-app-omega-wine.vercel.app/)
+* 🚀  I'm currently working on Real world Project
-* 🧠  I'm currently learning DSA and Devlopment
+* 🧠  I'm currently learning Devops
 * 👥  I'm looking to collaborate on “Web apps, open-source contributions, or hackathon projects.”
 * 💬  Ask me about ✈️ I enjoy exploring new places and experiences — it keeps me creative and motivated.